 In the evening, attend a concert or other event on Plænen, the central open-air stage in Tivoli.
 The open-air performances are popular and you should arrive early to ensure that you get a chair on the lawn.
 During the last decades the popular Friday Rock has been a great success here.

 Finally, watch the nocturnal Tivoli fireworks – a spectacular show on the sky above the city of Copenhagen.

 The summer season in Tivoli is between April and September.
 Nevertheless, Tivoli now operates with four seasons.
 In recent years Tivoli has added an Easter season in spring, a Halloween season in October and November, as well as a Christmas season in November and December.

-Tivoli is really a unique experience in Copenhagen around Christmas where it is converted into a Christmas theme park with a cosy Christmas market.
+The Tivoli park is really a unique experience in Copenhagen around Christmas where it is converted into a Christmas theme park with a cosy Christmas market.
 This includes an encounter with ‘Father Christmas’ at the Pantomime Theatre, and ‘The Snow Queen’ at the Tivoli Concert Hall.

 Moreover, there are lots of entertaining events, concerts, performances, workshops, gift shops, as well as a variety of enticing restaurants with a very Christmas-like atmosphere around the long-established garden.
 It is the perfect place to go to get a taste of Christmas in Copenhagen!

-Why visit Tivoli Gardens in Copenhagen amusement park
+Why visit Copenhagen Tivoli Gardens amusement park